Tulu language: Etymology

-Tulu is not an official language of India or any other country.
-Efforts are being made to include Tulu in the 8th Schedule of the Constitution.
-In December 2009, during the First Vishwa Tulu Sammelan organized at Ujire-Dharmastala, then Karnataka Chief Minister B. S. Yediyurappa promised to send a fresh proposal on including the Tulu language in the eighth schedule of the constitution.
-In August 2017, an online campaign was organized to include Tulu in 8th schedule of constitution.
-In October 2017, when prime minister Narendra Modi, visited Dharmasthala Temple the same demand was presented in front of him.
-Similarly, in 2018, a Member of Parliament from the Kasargod constituency, P. Karunakaran, also raised the same demand for inclusion of Tulu language in the 8th schedule of the constitution.
-On 19 February 2020, Vedavyas Kamath who is a member of the Mangaluru (south) segment of the Legislative Assembly, submitted a memorandum to chief minister B. S. Yediyurappa and to the minister for tourism, Kannada and culture, C. T. Ravi, seeking official status for the Tulu language.
-In February 2020, another MLA from Moodbidri Umanath Kotian urged the state government to put pressure on the union government to add the Tulu language to the eighth schedule during the assembly session.
-In July 2021, members of the three main parties in Karnataka politics: BJP, Congress and Janata Dal (Secular), lent their support to the idea.

 History

 The oldest available inscriptions in Tulu are from the 7th and 8th century AD.
 These inscriptions are in the Tulu script and are found in areas in and around Barkur which was the capital of Tulu Nadu during the Vijayanagar period.
 Another group of inscriptions was found in the Ullur Subrahmanya Temple near Kundapura.
 Many linguists like S.U.
 Panniyadi and L. V. Ramaswami Iyer as well as P.S.
 Subrahmanya claimed that Tulu is among the oldest languages in the Dravidian family which branched independently from its Proto-Dravidian roots nearly 2500 years ago.
 This assertion is based on the fact that Tulu still preserves many aspects of the Proto-Dravidian language.

 This dating of Tulu is also based on the fact that the region where Tulu is natively spoken was known to the ancient Tamils as Tulu Nadu.
-Also, the Tamil poet Mamular, who belongs to the Sangam Age (200 BCE), describes Tulu Nadu and its dancing beauties in one of his poems.
-In the poetical work "Akananuru," belonging to the Sangam literature (circa 300 BCE), there is a mention of Tulunad in its 15th poem.
+Also, the Tamil poet Mamular, who belongs to the Sangam Age (200 BC), describes Tulu Nadu and its dancing beauties in one of his poems.
+In the poetical work "Akananuru", belonging to the Sangam literature (circa 300 BC), there is a mention of Tulunad in its 15th poem.
 This indicates that the Tulu language is at least around 2,300 years old.